 However, let me be clear, if you are a completely risk-averse type of person, and would be uncomfortable taking on this type of risk, and it will cause you anxiety from the time you make the rental transaction until the time you check-in, then don’t rent points.
 Guests who want a risk-free choice should pay more to book directly with Disney rather than renting points – although it will cost much, much more.
 That peace of mind may be worth it to some.

-Disney also offers better cancellation policies as compared to renting points, as DVC point rentals tend to have much more restrictive cancellation policies due to the lack of flexibility members have with their points.
+Disney also offers better cancellation policies as compared to renting points, as DVC point rentals tend to require 65-100% down payment, which is usually non-refundable due to the lack of flexibility members have with their points.

 IT MATTERS WHO YOU RENT FROM

 We don’t often see problematic DVC rentals, and when we do they are usually due to misunderstandings between the DVC owner and the renter.
-Unfortunately, a lot of those misunderstandings come from lack of knowledge about how DVC works and how that differs from a traditional hotel reservation — or a DVC reservation made through Disney CRO, for that matter.
+Unfortunately, a lot of those misunderstandings come from lack of knowledge about how DVC works and how that differs from a traditional hotel reservation – or a DVC reservation made through Disney Central Reservation Office, for that matter.